oracle-livelabs/converged/obaas/check-processing/check-processing.md

   ![Create Project](images/create-project.png " ")

-  Select the `root` location for your project e.g. side by side with the `accounts` project.
+  Select the `root` location for your project e.g. side by side with the `account` project.

   ![Project Location](images/project-location.png " ")